All Shortwave-Bands - 160m/♦ - 80m/♦ - 40m/♦ - 30m/♦ - 20m/♦ - 17m/♦ - 15m/♦ - 12m/♦ - 10m/♦ - 6m/♦ - Custom - Info

 Expected conditions:

-Geomagnetic storms reaching the G1 level are likely.
+Geomagnetic storms reaching the G4 level are expected.

 Aurora (WCY): no